code3studio/cen4010-backend_team2/README.md

 ## Notes

-- Adjust port configurations in `application.properties` file if necessary.
+- Adjust port configurations in `application.yml` file if necessary.
 - Ensure firewall or antivirus is not blocking required ports.
 - Use Docker if you prefer containerized deployment.